 Nothing lasts, nothing is finished, nothing is perfect – Richard Powell

-Happy New Year is still in order as it has only been 18 days since the crossover from the now old year 2020 into the new year 2021.
+Happy New Year is still in order as it has only been 18 days since the crossover into the new year 2021.

 Wabi sabi is a Japanese philosophy that embraces the beauty and appreciation of things imperfect and impermanent: accepting the flow of life.
 It is simply the art of imperfect beauty, an acceptance of things as they are now.

 Leonard Koen in his book “Wabi-Sabi for Artists, Designers, Poets & Philosophers”, describes wabi-sabi as: ‘…the beauty of things imperfect, impermanent and incomplete, the antithesis of our classical western notion of beauty as something perfect, enduring and monumental.”

 The past year has helped us realize that the grind can come to a halt suddenly and life really isn’t to be rushed or skimmed, and now more than ever, we must change our outlook to life and see things differently.
 It has become imperative for us as creatives to deviate from the millennial ideal of perfection as the ultimate reality and embrace the centuries old concept of wabi sabi; that beauty lies in imperfection.